SetVenue Property Owner Agreement

 | Standard | Default — applies whenever no other tier trigger is satisfied. | 0% | 10% |

 Tier priority.
 When multiple tiers could apply to a single Booking, the lowest Guest Service Fee wins.
 A Verified Corporate Guest booking a Founding Host's Listing pays 6%, not 8%.
 A non-Verified Guest booking a Founding Host's Listing pays 8%, not 10%.
-The $5,000-auto-trigger overrides Founding Host status (a $5,000 Booking on a Founding Host Listing pays the 6% rate).
+The $5,000-auto-trigger overrides Founding Host status (a Booking with a $5,000 host base rate on a Founding Host Listing pays the 6% rate).

 6.1 Tier Descriptions